GreptimeTeam/docs/docs/v0.4/en/reference/command-lines.md

 To start GreptimeDB in distributed mode, you need to start each component separately.
 The following commands show how to start each component with customized configurations or command line arguments.

-Starts a meta server with customized configurations:
+Starts a metasrv with customized configurations:

 ```sh
 greptime metasrv start -c config/metasrv.example.toml